50% of children in Nepal government run schools, especially in rural areas, do not pass their secondary grade 10 exam standards.

 A DAY AT THE TUTORING CENTER

-Touch Nepal Daily Directors in Khokana and Bhaktpaur bring the children through guided help according and specialized to each child's need.
+Touch Nepal Daily Directors in Khokana and Bhaktpaur and our newest location in Hetauda, bring the children through guided help according and specialized to each child's need.
 Often the parents will make us aware of a place within the education where there is struggle.
 The children enjoy coming to the center and we are seeing a real community of children growing their friendship for one another.
 As the confidence of the children build within Learning Seed, we are seeing strengthened relationships between the privately schooled children and the government /tutored children as well.
 We've seen many children start out having significant struggles with their school work, yet after time in our tutoring program, they are passing their exams with excellent marks.

 HOW MUCH DOES IT COST TO COME TO THE TUTORING CENTER?